 In Film Theory I collect my academic texts for all my fellow film scholars & students, please feel very welcome to read, discuss, cite & link.
 For more info, or to connect, please visit the sites below.

 Art psychotherapy, psychology of cinema, psychology and alchemy, alchemical symbolism in art, women in the arts, female gaze, feminist film theory, transpersonal and archetypal psychology, cinema as therapy (spectatorship, filmmaking), visual anthropology, cinéma vérité, experimental cinema, film noir, documentary film, transrealism, psychogeography, storytelling in art therapy, psychology of exceptional human experiences, consciousness & culture.

-Black Humour in Serbian Films of the Early Eighties and Its Cultural Consequences: The Cinema of Slobodan Šijan and Dušan Kovačević – examining the dark heart of laughter and the symbiotic relationship film has with its audiences, how it wires us to think and talk in certain ways, its cultural impact, and its myriad semiotic and cinematic legacies – this was my MA dissertation (Birkbeck, 2005), a bungy jump into the Serbian (and YU) 1980s cinema scene, specifically, four films, and two filmmakers.
+Examining the dark heart of laughter and the symbiotic relationship film has with its audiences, how it wires us to think and talk in certain ways, its cultural impact, and its myriad semiotic and cinematic legacies – this was my MA dissertation (Birkbeck, 2005), a bungy jump into the Serbian (and YU) 1980s cinema scene, specifically, four films, and two filmmakers.
 One day I might programme this whole bonanza into a fest, the way I writ it – from YU Black Wave to Balkan ‘Black Humour Brand’, and screen the selection in cinemas (Belgrade to London).
 For now, please enjoy the words, deliciously.

 Other people on my film work:

-Humor and Nonviolent Struggle in Serbia by Janjira Sombatpoonsiri.
+- Humor and Nonviolent Struggle in Serbia by Janjira Sombatpoonsiri.

 - BBC Serbian on No Exit: Essential Serbian Cinema, 1995-2000 at the ICA.